-Clinical trials are now underway to see if prophylactic anticoagulants could be an effective treatment for covid-19.
-In the meantime, the researchers say these findings provide strong real world evidence to support their early use among patients in hospital with covid-19.
+Clinical trials are now underway to see if prophylactic anticoagulants could be an effective treatment for COVID-19.
+In the meantime, the researchers say these findings provide strong real-world evidence to support their early use among patients in hospitals with COVID-19.

 Other potentially important factors including age, ethnicity, underlying conditions, medication history, weight, and smoking status were taken into account.
 The researchers then followed these patients to see who died or experienced a serious bleeding event within 30 days of hospital admission.

 A total of 3,627 (84.4%) of patients received prophylactic anticoagulation within 24 hours of admission and there were 622 deaths (14.5%) within 30 days.

 Death at 30 days was 14.3% among those who received prophylactic anticoagulation compared with 18.7% among those who did not – a relative risk reduction as high as 34% and an absolute risk reduction of 4.4%.

 This benefit seemed to be greater among patients not admitted to the intensive care unit (ICU) within 24 hours of hospital admission.

 Receiving prophylactic anticoagulation was not associated with an increased risk of serious bleeding.

 This was a large, well-designed study using electronic health record data and took account of a range of potentially influential factors.
 Results were also unchanged after further analyses, suggesting that they withstand scrutiny.